Copyright 2006-2018 Island Dog Inc. All rights reserved.

 Where can I purchase a travel kennel?

 Walmart, Kmart, Petco and Petsmart has a large selection of soft and hard kennels.
-There are several Walmart, Kmart, Petco, and Petsmart stores on the island.

 Can Island Dog assist me with vetting and flying my rescue back to the United States?